What is a virtual tour (VT)?

 Virtual Tours & Virtual Reality Resources

-More and more educators are integrating virtual reality into their classroom programs is to bring context to the learning and enhance engagement.
+More and more educators are integrating virtual reality into their classroom programs is to bring context to learning for students and enhance engagement.
 VR is transforming the way educational content is delivered by immersing students in what they’re learning — real or imagined — and by allowing students to interact with it.
 Being immersed in what you’re learning not only brings context to learning, but motivates students because it requires less cognitive load to process the information compared to rote learning.

 For just $25 per year (approx. $1 per student), individual teachers can subscribe to our Virtual Tours & Virtual Reality Catalogue and provide their students with access to over 1500 virtual experiences.
 New tours are added every year!
 The world is yours to discover…